 How did the 'Conductor and the Clown' come about?

-I was Musical Director of the children’s Proms concerts at the Sydney Opera House and I was thinking of new ways to introduce the sounds of the orchestra to the audiences.
+I was the Musical Director of the children’s Proms concerts at the Sydney Opera House and I was thinking of new ways to introduce the sounds of the orchestra to the audiences.
 I thought a good way would be to do it through humour.
 A clown comes on and interrupts the concert and in doing so, the conductor takes him, and therefore the audience too, through various pieces of classical music- where the clown purposely mucks up.
 It’s a very funny concert.

 Who would you love to collaborate with and why?